protoloft/klipper_z_calibration/README.md

 - But, why can't you get both of it?
 Or even more.. ?

 And this is what I did.
-I just combined these two probing methods to be completely independent of any offset calibrations.
+I just combined these two probing methods to be completely independent of any offset calibrations - forever.
+This is so amazing!

 ## Requirements